dpaquette/BugTracker.NET/Blog 6 - Updating Complex Grid Components.md

 #Updating the Bugs Grid
 In the last section, we showed how easy it is to update some of the simpler grids.
 In this section, we will take a look at a more complicated example.

 With the bugs grid, we need to be a little more careful because we could conceivably have 10s of thousands of bugs stored in the system.
 In this case, we will probably want to use AJAX sourced data instead of DOM sourced.
-If I was building this system from scratch, I would create a Web API end-point that served JSON data.
+If I were to build this system from scratch, I would create a Web API end-point that served JSON data.
 The client would make HTTP requests to the server, passing search, sorting and paging parameters.
 The server would use pass those parameters to the SQL server and all the filtering, sorting and paging would be done in SQL.
 This is hands down the most efficient way to do this.
 It minimizes the amount of data passed between the SQL server, the web server and the client.
 Requests and responses would be small, which would help ensure better throughput for the web server.

 But, we are not building BugTracker.NET from scratch.
 We have an existing system that we are trying to improve.